aman123singhal/PODMAN/# PODMAN.md

 After scrolling down we can see the versions of node JS, where all the version are placed is called repository

 ![Alt text](image_versions.png)

+Pulling and pushing container images are operations related to managing container images in a container registry.
+Here's a simple explanation:

+#### Pulling an Image:

+Pulling refers to downloading a container image from a container registry to your local system or a server.
+It's like grabbing a copy of a recipe book from a library.
+When you pull an image, you're getting all the necessary ingredients and instructions (files, dependencies, configurations) needed to create and run a specific application or service as a container.

+#### Pushing an Image:

+Pushing means uploading a container image from your local system or server to a container registry.
+It's like adding your own recipe to a library's collection.
+When you push an image, you're storing it in the registry so that others (or yourself on different machines) can access and use that image to deploy applications as containers.

 ### How to pull image